VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Abstract

 \section{Abstract}

-Large-scale Speech Language Models (SpeechLMs) have enabled voice assistants capable of understanding natural spoken queries and performing complex tasks.
-However, existing speech benchmarks primarily focus on isolated capabilities such as transcription, or question-answering, and do not systematically evaluate agentic scenarios encompassing multilingual and cultural understanding, as well as adversarial robustness.
-To address this, we introduce \textbf{VoiceAgentBench}, a comprehensive benchmark designed to evaluate SpeechLMs in realistic spoken agentic settings.
-It comprises over 5,500 synthetic spoken queries, including dialogues grounded in Indian context, covering single-tool invocations, multi-tool workflows, multi-turn interactions, and safety evaluations.
-The benchmark supports English, Hindi, and 5 other Indian languages, reflecting real-world linguistic and cultural diversity.
-We simulate speaker variability using a novel sampling algorithm that selects audios for TTS voice conversion based on its speaker embeddings, maximizing acoustic and speaker diversity.
+Large scale Speech Language Models have enabled voice assistants capable of understanding natural spoken queries and performing complex tasks.
+However, existing speech benchmarks largely focus on isolated capabilities such as transcription or question answering and do not systematically evaluate agentic behavior or adversarial robustness.
+To address this, we introduce \textsc{VoiceAgentBench}, a comprehensive benchmark for evaluating SpeechLMs in realistic spoken agentic settings, comprising 6,000+ synthetic spoken queries spanning single-tool invocations, multi-tool workflows, multi-turn dialogue, and safety evaluations across English and six Indic languages.
+To ensure speaker diversity, we further simulate speaker variability using a novel sampling strategy that selects audios for TTS voice conversion based on speaker embeddings to maximize acoustic diversity.
 Our evaluation measures tool selection accuracy, structural consistency, and the correctness of tool invocations, including adversarial robustness.
-Our experiments reveal significant gaps in contextual tool orchestration tasks, Indic generalization, and adversarial robustness, exposing critical limitations of current SpeechLMs.
+Across agentic tasks, ASR-LLM pipelines outperform end-to-end SpeechLMs, achieving up to 60.6\% average parameter-filling accuracy on English, while SpeechLMs exhibit lower performance and sharper degradation on Indic languages.
+All models struggle in sequential workflows and safety evaluations, highlighting persistent limitations in tool orchestration, multilingual generalization, and safety robustness. \textsc{VoiceAgentBench} is publicly available on Hugging Face at \href{https://huggingface.co/datasets/krutrim-ai-labs/VoiceAgentBench} {https://huggingface.co/datasets/krutrim-ai-labs/VoiceAgentBench}, and the codebase is released at \href{https://github.com/ola-krutrim/VoiceAgentBench}{https://github.com/ola-krutrim/VoiceAgentBench}.